hackoregon/archive-campaign-finance-SpatialDatabase/Docs/Fedora-Setup.md

 After you've edited them, '6run-geocoder-scripts.bash' will run the download scripts.
 Like previous download scripts, they will run longer the first time while downloading the raw data from the TIGER/Line® FTP site.
 Later ones will only download changed ZIP archives.
+Once the 'geocoder' database is populated, the script will create a PostgreSQL dump of it in '/gisdata/geocoder.pgdump'.